Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Introduction

 In practice, mode structures are extracted from Eulerian measurements of flow variables such as velocity, vorticity, or pressure.
 However, it has been argued that the identification of \textit{instantaneous} flow features that are dynamically influential from such Eulerian analyses are generally frame-dependent and heuristic, which limits their reliability \citep{green_detection_2007,haller_lagrangian_2015}.
 Moreover, these representations often require a user-defined threshold for visualization, which can lead to difficulties in analyses such as vortex identification.
-Despite the limitations, modal analysis techniques have enabled significant progress towards the development of computationally efficient control-oriented models \citep{brunton_closed-loop_2015,taira_modal_2020}.
+Despite the limitations, modal analysis techniques have enabled significant progress towards the development of computationally efficient reduced-order models that provide physical insight and inform flow control \citep{brunton_closed-loop_2015,taira_modal_2020}.

 Fluid flow can alternatively be analyzed in terms of Lagrangian coherent structures (LCSs), which are flow patterns that characterize fluid particle motion and transport.
-A data-driven method for computing LCSs is with the finite-time Lyapunov exponent (FTLE) as described by \citet{shadden_definition_2005,haller_lagrangian_2015}.
+A data-driven method for computing LCSs is the finite-time Lyapunov exponent (FTLE) \citep[e.g.,][]{shadden_definition_2005,haller_lagrangian_2015}.
 FTLEs characterize regions of maximum strain in the flow with respect to particle initial conditions.
-Thus an FTLE field can be interpreted as stable and unstable manifolds for particle trajectories.
+Thus an FTLE field can be interpreted as a collection of stable and unstable manifolds that govern particle trajectories.
 For fluid flows, the FTLE field can be useful for characterizing mixing regions and identifying vortices in an objective frame \citep{green_unsteady_2011,green_detection_2007}.
 In a sense, LCSs are the hidden skeleton of fluid flow that dictate fluid particle motion and transport.
-However, unlike modal representations, LCS fields lack clear hierarchical structures, which makes them less amenable to reduced-complexity modeling.
+However, unlike modal representations, LCS fields lack clear hierarchical structures, which makes them less amenable to reduced-order modeling.